© 2013 International Society for Hemodialysis

 Tables.
 Tables should be typed on separate sheets, numbered consecutively with Arabic numerals (e.g., Table 1, Table 1-3, etc.), and given a title.
 Do not use vertical lines in tables.
 All unique abbreviations must be defined.
 Do not submit images as tables; all tables must be editable text.

 Figures.
 All photographs, graphs, and diagrams are referred to as Figures (e.g., Figure 1, Figures 1-3) and are numbered consecutively throughout in Arabic numerals.
-The journal accepts TIFF and EPS file formats ONLY.
-Line art should have a resolution of at least 600 dpi at final size.
+The journal accepts TIFF, JPG, and EPS file formats ONLY.
+Line art (charts and graphs) should have a resolution of at least 600 dpi at final size.
 Pictures should have a resolution of at least 300 dpi at final size.
 Any letters and numbers in the illustrations must be legible when the figures are reduced.
 More detailed information on the submission of electronic artwork can be found here.

 Each figure must be uploaded as an individual file at time of manuscript submission.